 Freeze your credit reports

 It’s easy and free in most states.
-Here in California, it’s free to place the freeze but cost $10 for temporary lift.
+Here in California, it’s free to place the freeze but cost $10 for a temporary lift.
 Placing a freeze on your credit report is one of the most effective ways to keep identity thieves from getting your information.
-Each of the major credit bureaus has instruction on how to place and lift a credit report freeze.
+Each of the major credit bureaus has instructions on how to place and lift a credit report freeze.

 Equifax – www.freeze.equifax.com

 If anyone tries to open an account using your identity, the thief won’t be able to access the report, and this should result in an automatic denial of new credit.

 A credit freeze may protect credit information on the front end for free, no need to sign up with a credit protection company.

 Freeze individual credit cards

 Most credit cards now give you an option to freeze the account.
 If anyone does get your credit card number, they won’t be able to use the account.
 If the credit bureau suffers a security breach, you’ve got an extra layer of protection.

 Place fraud alerts on your credit cards